 Of the 500M NORI tokens which we plan to mint, they will belong to different categories of stakeholders.
 The most relevant category here is the insurance pool.
 In legacy carbon markets, if someone buys certificates that turn out to have released the carbon they attempted to remove or avoid emitting, the buyer would be on the hook for replacing those.
 We take that risk ourselves.
 We have an insurance pool set aside of 100M tokens to replace any invalid CRCs for the benefit of buyers.
 We are able to build this mechanism into our market because of our control over token supply and its mechanics for the benefit of our users.

-Those are three big reasons why we believe Nori needs its own token: price disclosure, control over monetary policy, and the ability to create different groups of tokenholders with particular regard to the insurance pool.
+Those are four big reasons why we believe Nori needs its own token: price disclosure, control over monetary policy, and the ability to create different groups of token-holders with particular regard to the insurance pool, and aligning investor and customer incentives.
 There are other reasons as well, but those are the ones most important to us in crafting the origination of a new token economy.